Writing

 Fellowships

-2022 Varuna Writer’s Space Online Fellowship for novel-in-progress.
+2022 Varuna Writer’s Space Online Fellowship for Unspooled.

-2023 KSP Writing Fellowship for creative non-fiction essays.
+2023 KSP Writing Fellowship for essay collection The Red Coat.

 The writing community

-Thanks very much to Shokufeh Kavani, E.N., N.Z. and S.S. for their warmth and openness, for sharing their knowledge of Iranian culture and for their insightful feedback on the Iranian chapters in my novel.
+Big thanks to Shokufeh Kavani, E.N, N.Z and S.S for their warmth and openness, for sharing their knowledge of Iranian culture and their insightful feedback on the Iranian chapters of my novel.

-Thanks also to writers from the Varuna alumni group such as Jane Messer, Beth Spencer, Anne Butt and Teresa Savage.
-And I am grateful to my life-saving and manuscript-saving Melbourne workshop group: Maryrose Cuskelly, Marilyn Miller, Chris Ringrose and Trish Bolton for sharing manuscripts, pizzas and drinks and for pivoting onto Zoom during Covid.
+Thanks also to writers from the Varuna alumni group such as Jane Messer, Beth Spencer, Anne Butt, Meg Mooney, Madeline Oliver and Teresa Savage.
+And I am grateful to my life-saving Melbourne workshop group: Maryrose Cuskelly, Marilyn Miller, Chris Ringrose and Trish Bolton for sharing manuscripts, pizzas and drinks and for pivoting onto Zoom during Covid.

 Thanks to Jax Jacki Brown for their support, inspiring strength and commitment to the LGBTIQA+ and disability communities.
-I also appreciated the insights of Sam Elkin and Ros Bellamy who read early extracts.
-Thanks so much.
+I also appreciated the insights of Sam Elkin and Ros Bellamy who read early extracts of the novel.

 Nathan Scolaro, thanks a lot for help with this website.

 After a 2020 Curtis Brown Creative (UK) online course, Edit and Pitch your Novel, I connected with a wonderful group of international writers who I met in person in UK in June, 2023.
-Congratulations to Niamh McAnally and Ben Tufnell, the first two in the group to get their books published.
-We are currently planning to publish an anthology of our short stories.
+Congratulations to Niamh McAnally, Ben Tufnell and Conor McAnally, the first three in the group to get their books published.
+The anthology of our short stories, Stories of Place: ///Zinc, Level, Blindfold, was published on 10 April 2025.
+Thanks to Anne Freeman for her thoughtful response to this anthology and for joining me for a conversation at the Melbourne launch.
+(See Events page.)